FrankWang606/Tetris-and-Horizontal-ACT-2-branches-/README.md

 # my-projects
-this includes some of my SFML game project,you can see them in the branches.
+this includes some of my SFML and SDL game project,you can see them in the branches.

+branch1: